 To help keep our systems healthy and your account safe, all Google Apps accounts have a limited amount of bandwidth.
 Certain activities that transfer large amounts of data in a short period of time, like synchronizing a Gmail account to a mobile phone or mail client, can cause an account to reach the bandwidth limit.

 See Sync limits for recommendations specific to synchronization.
-Reaching the limit triggers a safeguard that temporarily suspends the account.
+Reaching the limit triggers a safeguard that temporarily disables IMAP upload for the account.

 The following limits apply for Google Apps for Work or Education editions.
 These limits may change without notice in order to protect Google’s infrastructure.